jrmidkiff/Must-Remember/README.md

     import_subroutine ("Applicants")

     MsgBox "Import Module has concluded.
-Check to be sure the records totals line up with the excel sheets. " & _ "If there were any tables in the database with these table names already, the data was appended to them.
-You must therefore delete the table " & _
+Check to be sure the records totals line up with the excel sheets. " & _ "If there were any tables in the database with these table names already, the data was appended to them and you probably do not want that." & _
-    "and re-run the macro." & Chr(13) & Chr(13) & _
+    Chr(13) & Chr(13) & _
-    "If the client has many blank rows in their Excel data, these will appear in the tables.", vbInformation, "Result"
+    "There is now a Primary Key Auto Number field at the end of each table called 'Auto_ID'.", vbInformation, "Result"

 End Function
 Sub import_subroutine(table)